-There are a few different ways you can go about this, and there is one method that works the best!
+There are a few different ways you can go about this, and one method works the best!

 For starters, make sure you are using a simple and pure detergent with no bleach in it.

-My next point should be obvious, but don’t use a detergent that is made for dark colors…I mean, this point should be a given, but here we are.
+My next point should be obvious, but don’t use a detergent made for dark colors…I mean, this point should be a given, but here we are.

 I have gotten the best results from Tide Simply Clean & Fresh.

-Wet your hair and then pour a normal shampoo sized amount in your hands.
-You need no more and no less than normal.
+Wet your hair and then pour a normal shampoo-sized amount into your hands.
+Of course, it would be best if you had no more and no less than normal.